Describe the trail in a nutshell…

 If you only do one day-walk on the trail it should be…

-The first day from Ingleton to Dent offers plenty of route options, including an ascent of Yorkshire’s highest mountain, Whernside.
+The second day from Ingleton to Dent offers plenty of route options, including an ascent of Yorkshire’s highest mountain, Whernside.
 The lower level, valley route through Kingsdale on the other hand, allows for a visit to Yordas Cave, the ancient home of a baby-eating giant.